 The Introduction of Cocoa Beans

 Cocoa beans were first discovered by the Aztecs, who believed it was a gift of the gods.
 They referred to these beans as the "food of the gods."
 The Aztecs used cocoa to prepare a drink called "xocolatl," or chocolate water, which was described as a bitter, salty drink.
-Cocoa beans were later discovered by the Spanish, who were amazed by its nutritional level and the energy it provided.
+Cocoa beans were later discovered by the Spanish, who were amazed by their nutritional level and the energy they provided.

 From Bean to Bar (a Video from Cailler)